 Spread the love

-Narayan Prasad Mishra
+By Narayan Prasad Mishra

 In the age of YouTube and televised politics, we can see and hear anyone at any time — singers, spiritual masters, world leaders, analysts, and our own political figures.
 Their voices fill the screens; their speeches fill the air.
 Some soothe, some inspire, and others merely entertain.
 Yet behind many of these admirable speeches lie condemnable characters — speakers who say what sounds noble, but live lives that contradict their words.